superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 | Crystalwing Drake   |              |                 |         0.385211 |
 | Aqua Wraith         |              |                 |         0.283581 |

-In total, we retrieved 13 monsters (that is more than half of our tiny dataset!) and still have the same issue: no monster was retrieved for all three attributes simultaneously.
+We've now retrieved 13 monsters (more than half of our tiny dataset!), and still have the same issue: not one of these monsters was retrieved for all three attributes.

-We could try to increase the number of monsters further, but it would result in the following shortcomings:
+Increasing the number of retrieved monsters *might* solve our problem, but it creates additional issues:
-1. While not a problem for our toy task, in production it will result in noticeably longer search time.
-And generally, multiple KNN searches take more time than a single one with concatenated vectors ([redis benchmark](https://redis.io/blog/benchmarking-results-for-vector-databases/)).
+1. In production, retrieving more results (multiple KNN searches) lengthens search time noticeably.
-2. With more attributes, the number of monsters to retrieve for every attribute will grow exponentially.
+2. For each new attribute we introduce, we have to retrieve nearest neighbors (monsters), making the total number of retrieved monsters grow exponentially.
-3. And there is still no guarantee that this will result in retrieval of monsters that satisfy all criteria at once.
+3. We still have no guarantee we'll retrieve monsters that possess all our desired attributes.
-4. Even if we somehow manage to retrieve monsters that satisfy all criteria at once, we would still need to perform reconciliation of results that would result in additional overhead in a production system.
+4. If we do manage to retrieve monsters that satisfy all criteria at once, we'll have to expend additional overhead reconciling results.

-This example is enough to show that the naive approach is not suitable for our task.
+In sum, the naive approach is too uncertain and inefficient for viable multi-attribute search, especially in production.

 ### Superlinked approach

-Let's implement the second approach using Superlinked framework.
+Let's implement our second approach - multi-vector indexing - using the Superlinked framework.

-First, let's define the schema, spaces, index and query:
+First, we define the schema, spaces, index, and query:

 ```python
 @schema